maopl/TransOpt-doc/_sources/usage/algorithms.rst

 3. **Choose the Appropriate Base Class**

    Depending on the type of algorithm object you are creating, you must inherit from a specific base class.
-TransOPT provides several algorithm modules, each corresponding to a different base class:
+PrismBO provides several algorithm modules, each corresponding to a different base class:

    - **Surrogate Model**: Inherit from the `Model` class.
    - **Initialization Design**: Inherit from the `Sampler` class.